Prag8855/aab/content/guides/is-marijuana-legal.md

 - You can't smoke around people who are under 18 years old.[^7]
 - You can't smoke in pedestrian zones between 7:00 and 20:00.[^9]
-- You can't smoke within sight of schools, kindergartens, playgrounds and sports facilities.[^9] You can smoke if you are out of sight of the entrances, or more than 100 metres away.
+- You can't smoke within sight of schools, kindergartens, playgrounds, sports facilities and cannabis clubs.[^9] You can smoke if you are out of sight of the entrances, or more than 100 metres away.

 There is currently **no way to buy weed**.
 There are no cannabis stores.
 You must grow it yourself or join a [cannabis club](#cannabis-clubs).